bytewax/bytewax/README.md

 ### Deploying and Scaling

-Bytewax can be run on a local machine, or remote machine just like a regular python script.
+Bytewax can be run on a local machine or remote machine, just like a regular Python script.

 ```sh
 python my_dataflow.py
 ```

-It can also be run in a docker container as described further in the [documentation](https://docs.bytewax.io/deployment/container).
+It can also be run in a Docker container as described further in the [documentation](https://docs.bytewax.io/deployment/container).

 #### Kubernetes